skip to main content

 • Learn and develop new approaches/strategies to make your teaching more effective

-• Receive School of Medicine required Faculty Development Credit, AMA PRA Category 1 Credit(s)TM and a Certificate of Program Completion
+• Receive College of Medicine required Faculty Development Credit, AMA PRA Category 1 Credit(s)TM and a Certificate of Program Completion

 • Build collegial relationships and collaborate with colleagues who have a passion for teaching